Fáilte chuig gaa.ie - suíomh oifigiúil CLG

 It's just being mindful that I can't let that go too far.
 If tonight I'm going to spend 20- or 25-minutes teaching them a couple of ideas that I think are really important for their development, I need to then offset that with something else after that is going to just bring them back to the fun and that they go away thinking, 'oh, that was fun'.
 They don't remember the first 25 minutes we did that were very tactical and demanding mentally.
 It's about that balance because it has to remain fun.

 Children gravitate to those things that are fun.
 That's why when people complain about video games and things like that, my response is always, 'What can we learn from the video games?'
-Kids come keep coming back to the video games for a reason.
+Kids keep coming back to the video games for a reason.
 Because they're fun, because they really scaffold the challenges really well, so you keep coming back because you want to get better.
 In a way, in coaching we need imitate what the video games are doing and that's hard.

 GAA.ie: What do you think a coach will get from the ICOACHKIDS resources and why might they be beneficial?